External Review Process Overview

 Your health plan must explain the procedures for requesting an external review and include the external review forms whenever it issues a final adverse determination.
 You can also download the form from the Office of Patient Protection website .

 Can I participate in the external review?

-The external review is a paper review, i.e., the independent physician or other professional reviews the medical records of the case.
+The external review is a paper review.
+The independent physician or other health care professional reviews the medical records of the case.
 There is no hearing or other proceeding.
 If you have information that you want the reviewer to consider, it is important that you provide this information with your request for external review.

-Does my health plan have to continue my coverage during the external review?
+Does my health plan have to continue to pay for my treatment during the external review?

-The law permits an insured to ask the external review agency to order continuation of coverage or treatment where a physician certifies that substantial harm to the patient's health may result if the coverage is not continued.
+Possibly, depending on your case and if you request “continuation of coverage.”
+The law permits an insured to ask the external review agency to order continuation of coverage or treatment where substantial harm to the patient's health may result if the coverage is not continued.
 This request must be made by the end of the second business day following the insured's receipt of the final adverse determination.
 Additionally, the treatment must have been initially authorized by the health plan and not terminated because of a specific time or episode-related exclusion in the contract.
-If the external reviewer orders continuation, the health plan must continue to pay for the coverage during the external review.
+If the external reviewer orders continuation, the health plan must continue to pay for treatment during the external review.